confluentinc/kafka-tutorials/README.md

 ### Prerequisites

-The followging prerequisites are **_only_** required if you are going to run the microsite locally.
+The following prerequisites are **_only_** required if you are going to run the microsite locally.
 If you are interested in testing tutorials locally see the [Testing Locally](#testing-locally) section of the README.

-Make sure you have the following installed:

 - ruby 2.3 or later
 - [bundler](https://bundler.io/)
 - npm
 - python3 / pip3
+- gradle

 On the Mac, you can get the dependencies like this: